 Petitioner timely filed her RFH and this case was assigned to me for hearing and decision.
-On October 24, 2012, I convened a prehearing conference by telephone, the substance of which is summarized in my Order and Schedule for Filing Briefs and Documentary Evidence (Order) of that same date.
+On October 24, 2012, I convened a prehearing conference by telephone, the substance of which is summarized in my Order and Schedule for Filing Briefs and Documentary Evidence (Order), of that same date.
 See 42 C.F.R. § 1005.6.
 Pursuant to the Order, the I.G. submitted its brief (I.G.
 Br.) together with five exhibits (I.G.
 Exs.
 1-5).
 Petitioner submitted a response brief (P. Br.) together with two exhibits (P. Exs.
 1-2).
-The I.G. submitted its reply brief (I.G.
-Reply Br.) together with I.G.
+The I.G. submitted its reply brief together with I.G.
 Ex.
 6. On February 28, 2013, I afforded Petitioner an opportunity to provide her written direct testimony; Petitioner submitted that testimony as P. Ex.
 3. See 42 C.F.R. § 1005.16(b).
 On March 29, 2013, the I.G. indicated it did not wish to cross-examine Petitioner.
-On May 31, 2013, I issued an order directing the parties to provide me with supplemental briefing on whether Petitioner's conviction for compounding a felony (a crime under Florida law that is related to the obstruction of justice) has a sufficient nexus to the delivery of an item or service under Medicare, Medicaid or another state health care program.
-The I.G. submitted its brief along with I.G.
-Ex.
-7. Petitioner filed her supplemental brief.
+On May 31, 2013, I issued an order directing the parties to provide me with supplemental briefing on whether Petitioner's conviction for compounding a felony (a crime under Florida law that is related to the obstruction of justice) has a sufficient nexus to the delivery of item or service under Medicare, Medicaid or another state health care program.
+The I.G. and Petitioner each submitted briefs.
 In the absence of an objection, I admit into evidence I.G.
 Exs.
-1-7 and P. Exs.
+1-6 and P. Exs.
 1-3.
-Because I have admitted Petitioner's written testimony into the record and the I.G. declined to cross-examine Petitioner, an in-person hearing is unnecessary.
+Because I have admitted Petitioner's written testimony into the record and the I.G. declined to cross-examine Petitioner, an in-person hearing was unnecessary.
 Therefore, I issue this decision on the basis of the written record.